YOU SHOULD EAT HERE IN PARIS

 Grand Coeur winter lunch

-This picture summed up my meal here.
+This picture summed up our meal here.
 Chatty locals.
 Smiling, super friendly staff.
 Signs of a good meal.

 Les Bains — A Perfect Spot for a Cocktail